 |Canon T5i (⇒ lft | rgt)||APS-C||17.9||5184||3456||1080/30p||21.7||11.2||681||61|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the T6i has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the G9X relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon G9 X and Canon T6i in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon T6i (⇒ lft)||optical||no||3.0||1040||swivel||YES||4000||5.0||12||no|